CtrlK

 Trigger Term Quality

 Includes natural keywords users would say: 'cursor git', 'git in cursor', 'cursor version control', 'cursor commit', 'cursor branch', '@Git'.
-Good coverage of variations combining the Cursor IDE and Git domains.
+Good coverage of variations combining the tool (Cursor) with the domain (Git).

 3 / 3